Stuycs-K/final-project-10-shrestha-anna-chen-regina/WORKLOG.md

 ### Wed, 5/22

---Research on implementing audio files and manipulating it in processing.
+- Research on implementing audio files and manipulating it in processing.
---Started on encoding String into audio file, using .wav file extension.
+- Started on encoding String into audio file, using .wav file extension.
---Added a .wav file into sketch for testing
+- Added a .wav file into sketch for testing

 ### date y